kronostechnologies/graphql-framework/src-docs/docs/advanced-data-handling.md

     {
 		$this->dtoDefinition = [
 			'fqn' => RootDTO::class, // ClassName of the root DTO
-			'fields' => [ // Only put fields with a depth in here 'subField' => DepthSubDTO::class, // 'fieldNameInRootDTO' => dtoContainedInFieldClassName
+			'fields' => [ // Optional: in this case, subField & subField2 nest DTOs
+				'subField' => DepthSubDTO::class, // Shorthand: 'fieldNameInRootDTO' => dtoContainedInFieldClassName (this shorthand is usable since subField doesn't nest any deeper)
 				'subField2' => [ // Deep nesting
 				    'fqn' => DeepNestedDTO::class, // Same as root definition
 				    'fields' => [ // Once again, only put fields with a depth in here